 Understanding Short Term Health Insurance Under the Affordable Care Act

-In other words, short term health insurance is a limited benefit health insurance that doesn’t follow the new rules of the Affordable care Act.
-Furthermore, you’ll owe the fee even if you get short term health insurance (as limited benefited insurance that doesn’t comply with the ACA won’t protect you from the fee).
+Short term health insurance is typically a limited benefit health insurance.
+Short term doesn’t follow the new rules of the Affordable care Act and don’t qualify for cost assistance.
+Furthermore, you’ll owe the fee even if you get short term health insurance in states that still have a fee (as limited benefited insurance that doesn’t comply with the ACA won’t protect you from the fee).

 In other words, there is nothing wrong with short term health insurance, but it is a product that only makes sense in some situations at the moment.